 What is Postfix Notation?

-Postfix expression is an arithmetic expression in which operators are applied from left to right.
+A postfix expression is an arithmetic expression in which operators are applied from left to right.
 There is no need for parentheses while working with postfix notation, unlike infix expressions.
 Moreover, no operator precedence rules or associativity rules are needed, meaning that coders do not need to memorize a special set of rules to help them determine the order in which operations will be performed.

-Let us understand the algorithm to define postfix notation using an example
+Let us understand the algorithm to define postfix notation using an example:

 Algorithm for postfix notation